 The Mandaic script is an alphabet.
 This means that it is phonetic in nature, where each letter represents a basic sound.
 This is unusual among scripts of semitic origin.
 See the table to the right for a brief overview of features for the modern Neo-Mandaic orthography.

 Mandaic text runs right-to-left in horizontal lines, but numbers and embedded Latin text are read left-to-right.
+There is no case distinction.

 Words are separated by spaces, and contain a mixture of consonants and vowels, with diacritics to indicate vowel quality, gemination, or foreign sounds.